parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 **If you are tired at work:**
 - Try to take regular breaks when you work.
 - Discuss how this can be achieved with your employer, who must make suitable adjustments.
+  - See <a href="/learn/living-with-parkinsons
-  - See _Work & Caring_ for more advice.
+/practical-advice/work-and-caring" class="internal-link">_Work & Caring_</a> for more advice.

 **If you are at home:**
 - Try and pace yourself throughout the day.
 Take breaks when you feel tired.